jhaakma/joy-of-painting/README.md

 ## Requirements ##

+### Morrowind Install Location
+Morrowind **must be installed outside of `Program Files/`**.
+Windows locks down permissions on software installed in that folder and this causes issues with a number of mods and mod organisers, so it's good practice to avoid installing Morrowind there anyway, but for Joy of Painting this is an absolute must.
+Joy of Painting reads, edits and writes image files in your `Data Files/Textures` folder and can not do so if Morrowind is installed in `Program Files/`.

 ### ImageMagick
 ImageMagick is an image editing tool, and it must be installed on your machine so it can be used by this mod.